Coming to the Netherlands as an entrepreneur

 Emigrating with your business to the Netherlands

 Much like starting your own business in the Netherlands from scratch, emigrating as an entrepreneur or a self-employed person is not difficult if you know how.
 An essential step to being able to run your own business in Netherlands is to get a BSN (burgerservicenummer), the Dutch equivalent to a social security number.
-With this, you are able to open a bank account, register for compulsory health insurance and, most importantly for this topic, work.
+With this, you are able to open a bank account, register for compulsory health insurance in the Netherlands and, most importantly for this topic, work.

 To attain a BSN, an EU citizen can simply register at the local municipality (Gemeente) when they land in the Netherlands.
 However, for those coming from outside the EU, EEA or Switzerland, a residence permit must first be applied for.